 Sacramento is California’s state capital, located in the northern part of the state and about two hours inland from the coast.
 Sacramento is a great base to explore some of California’s best attributes.
 It’s within a couple of hours drive from some of the state’s best wine regions, beaches, and mountains.

-Sacramento is two hours from San Francisco, six hours from Los Angeles, and 4.5 hours from the California-Oregon border.
+Sacramento is two hours from San Francisco, six hours from Los Angeles, and four and a half hours from the California-Oregon border.